voteflux/flux-docs/docs/constitutions/aus-act.rst

-The party is required to announce an Annual General Meeting (AGM) once per calendar year and hold the AGM within one month of the announcment at a time of the Leadership’s choosing.
+The party is required to announce an Annual General Meeting (AGM) once per calendar year and hold the AGM within one month of the announcment at a time of the Leadership's choosing.
 These AGMs may be chaired by the secretary of the federal Flux party or the secretary of Flux ACT.

-This rules around AGMs (except those above) are identical in an ongoing basis to the section titled “Annual General Meeting” in the federal Flux constitution.
+This rules around AGMs (except those above) are identical in an ongoing basis to the section titled "Annual General Meeting" in the federal Flux constitution.

 At the time of writing this was: